General Policies and Procedures

 Change of Name and/or Address

 Students must promptly notify the Registrar’s Office of any change in name or address by using the appropriate form.
-Official legal documentation (i.e., marriage certificate) must be presented.
+To process a name change, official legal documentation (i.e., marriage certificate) must be presented.
 Forms may be printed from the university website, www.bridgew.edu/registrar/forms.cfm.

 Change of Program

 All requests to change from one graduate program to another are subject to departmental approval.
-Students wishing to change programs must complete the Change of Program Form.
+Students wishing to change programs must complete the Change of Program form.
 Students seeking to change their program must review the admission requirements in this catalog as additional application materials may be requested by the Graduate Admission Office.
 Appropriate credits earned prior to a program change may be used for the new graduate program with the approval of the new adviser and graduate program coordinator and as long as all program requirements and College of Graduate Studies policies are met.
-The Change of Program Form can be found at www.bridgew.edu/COGS/forms.cfm.
+The Change of Program form can be found at the College of Graduate Studies intranet site.

 In most graduate programs, graduate students must take comprehensive examinations that reflect the full ranges of their programs.
 The comprehensive examination is based upon the students’ major areas of study, as well as related areas, and may include work done on a thesis.
 Students must give evidence that they can integrate information and ideas from the various areas in which they have studied.
 The comprehensive examination may be written, oral and/or Web-based, as determined by the students’ departments.